 Thirty sites were identified both as having significant environmental features (wildlife, history, landscape, etc.) and as being valued by the community.
-These sites were assessed and scored using the criteria in the National Planning Policy Framework (NPPF 2012), and three of the highest scoring (70% and over) are important, characteristic and valued open spaces and are designated as Local Green Spaces.
+These sites were assessed and scored using the criteria in the National Planning Policy Framework (NPPF 2012), and the six highest scoring (70% and over) are proposed as those best representing the Plan Area's most important, characteristic and valued open spaces.
 Their protection is regarded as essential and is fully compatible with the aims of sustainable development in the Plan Area.